Biblioklept/defaultcsgocfg/README.md

 # The Default CS:GO Config Files!
-Not hard to get but it's nice to have a respository for it.
+Not hard to get but it's nice to have a repository for it.